yamadapc/react-style-benchmark/README.md

 the overhead of this styling solution.

 Dynamic styles are not considered yet.
 Re-renders were also not measured yet.
+Results might differ if the page had been SSR-ed with style-sheet extraction.
+Since all "modes" load all dependencies for all solutions, overall TTI is unimportant.

 Each page rendered 3000 components, with 1000 unique (+/-) rules.